All News

 Here are points to consider regarding how much you are being paid before accepting a job.
 If you are doing a non-union spot, make well-thought-out decisions based on the following components of a spot.

 Sometimes there are reasons to accept lower-paying jobs.
-For example, the role might be a great introduction to other opportunities.
-It could also be the type of role you don’t ordinarily do while wanting to expand your image.
-A third reason might be if you think it would be a great piece of film for your reel.
+For example, the commercial role might be a great introduction to other opportunities and give you access to roles you’d like to tackle.
+It could also be one of the types of roles you don’t ordinarily do while wanting to expand your image (for example, transitioning from a background actor to a principal role or considering a role that showcases a special skill you have).

-Understand the usage of a spot.
+Understand the Usage of a Spot

 Look and understand how the spot is being used.
 It could run regional, national, spot, foreign, internet, print or billboards.
-Find out so that you can determine if you are being paid a fair rate for your work.
+Find out so that you can determine if you are being paid a fair booking rate for your work.

-Know the length of time the spot is being used.
+Know the Length of Time the Spot is Being Used

 The client may be using the commercial for weeks, months, years or in perpetuity.

+“In perpetuity” means they can use your image in this spot forever without having to compensate you for it.
 In other words, when it comes to in perpetuity, you will only be paid to do the job.
 There are no residuals.
 In perpetuity can also create conflicts and potentially lock you out of other work forever.

 A conflict means you cannot have another spot running with a conflicting product type.
 Some product conflicts include fast food, toothpaste, soft drinks, banks and shampoos.

 For instance, if you’re doing a shampoo spot, be careful that you don’t agree to all hair products.
-Another example: if you’re doing a commercial for toothpaste without a whitener, don’t agree to toothpaste, whiteners and mouthwashes without being compensated for more than one product.
+Another example: if you’re doing a national commercial for toothpaste without a whitener, don’t agree to toothpaste, whiteners and mouthwashes without being compensated for more than one product.

 If you are doing a soft drink, you don’t want to agree to all drinks, as you would be cutting yourself out of milk and juices; that’s a triple conflict.

-Be careful of the no-conflicts trap.
+Be Careful of the No-conflicts Trap

+Another trap you could fall into is accepting a spot that is not asking for conflicts and thinking you are conflict-free.
 Here’s the reality: even though that fast food restaurant commercial you have running is not asking you to hold a conflict, the other fast food restaurant would consider you as having a conflict.

+If the number of hours is not specified, you could be stuck at that shoot for as long as it takes the commercial director to get what they need — this could mean 12 hours or longer — with no overtime pay.
 A typical payment for a non-union shoot covers 10 hours.
 Please note that non-union shoots usually push the boundaries of what they are asking for in relation to how much they are paying you.
 A union shoot day is eight hours and covers overtime.

 Before you start shooting, you should see the deal memo or contract.
 Make sure it matches the original terms of agreement that you accepted at the time of the booking.